Dennis Lee (author): Recognition

 In addition to his 1972 Governor General's Award, Lee twice won the CACL Bronze Medal for a children's book: in 1974 for Alligator Pie, and in 1977 for Garbage Delight.
 He also won the Vicky Metcalf Award, for body of work for children, in 1986, and the Mr. Christie's Book Award (for The Ice Cream Store) in 1991.

 In 1993, Lee was made an Officer of the Order of Canada.
 In 1995 he received an honorary doctorate from Trent University, and won a Toronto Arts Award for Lifetime Achievement.

 In 2001 Lee became Toronto's first Poet Laureate, serving in that position until 2004.

 In 2009, Lee received an honorary doctorate from Victoria College in the University of Toronto.

+In 2011 the city of City of Toronto named a playground in Seaton Village to honour Lee, who lives in the neighbourhood.